tercen/starter_guide/docs/workflow.md

 Select the uploaded **Example_Data_File.csv** file from **Current Project** and press Ok.

 _Note: Data Tables uploaded to the Main Library of Tercen are available to every project on the server.
-Normally these are reference data sets for calibration._
+Normally, these are reference data sets for calibration._

 The data table is loaded to the workflow canvas.
 Extend the pipeline by clicking the step to bring up the **Local Toolbar**.